bradallenfisher/newspeak/posts/structural-engineer-s-guide-to-foundation-selection.md

 - Integration with site drainage and stormwater management
 - Mitigation of seismic, erosion, or freeze-thaw impacts

-These factors collectively influence the durability and performance of the foundation over the structure’s lifespan.
+These factors collectively influence the durability and performance of the foundation over the structure's lifespan.

 ## Exploring Different Foundation Types